Onboarding a virtual server image for Power Virtual Server

 - The service access role allows access for using the service and performing service API calls.

-- The platform access role enables actions to be performed on platform resources, such as creating an instance, connecting instances to apps, and assigning user access.
+- The platform access role enables actions to be carried out on platform resources.
+For example, creating an instance, connecting instances to apps, and assigning user access.

 - Click Save.